 Fatalities in Autonomous Vehicle-Involved Accidents

-Since 2013 when autonomous vehicles were introduced to the streets in a few key areas, there have been five fatalities involving level 2 autonomous vehicles.
+Since 2013 when autonomous vehicles were introduced to the streets in a few key areas, driverless vehicle accident rates have been reported.
+There are five fatalities involving level 2 autonomous vehicles.
 Four of these accidents were in the United States, while one was in China.
 In four of the accidents, the vehicle in question was a Tesla level 2 autonomous car, and the driver was killed.
 The last accident was an incident involving a pilot of “robotaxis” in California, and it killed a pedestrian.

 How People Feel About Driverless Cars